scottish-government-design-system/designsystem.gov.scot/components/error-message/index.md

 Error messages should:

-* as much as possible, be consistent across different forms
+* be consistent across different forms as much as possible
 * only alert the user to an error when they try to move to the next page of a form or service
 * use a red border to visually connect the message and the question it belongs to - if the error relates to specific text fields within the question, these should be given a red border too